cairo-book/cairo-book/src/ch99-02-02-contract-dispatcher-library-dispatcher-and-system-calls.md

 <span class="caption">Listing 99-9: A sample contract using the Library Dispatcher</span>

-As you can see, we had to first import in our contract the `IContractBDispatcherTrait` and `IContractBLibraryDispatcher` which were generated from our interface by the compiler.
-Then, we can create an instance of `IContractBLibraryDispatcher` passing in the `class_hash` of the class we want to make library calls to.
+As you can see, we had to first import in our contract the `IContractADispatcherTrait` and `IContractALibraryDispatcher` which were generated from our interface by the compiler.
+Then, we can create an instance of `IContractALibraryDispatcher` passing in the `class_hash` of the class we want to make library calls to.
 From there, we can call the functions defined in that class, executing its logic in the context of our contract.
-When we call `set_value` on ContractA, it will make a library call to the `set_value` function in ContractB, updating the value of the storage variable `value` in ContractA.
+When we call `set_value` on ContractA, it will make a library call to the `set_value` function in IContractA, updating the value of the storage variable `value` in ContractA.

 ## Using low-level syscalls